nateroblin33/3d-bone-tracking-tool/README.md

 The 3D Bone Tracking Tool programs can be installed [here](https://github.com/nateroblin33/3d-bone-tracking-tool/tree/master/files).

-In order to run, they will need to be in the same directory as the [pyrealsense2](https://pypi.python.org/pypi/pyrealsense2) (instructions for installation [here](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python)) and [imutils](https://github.com/jrosebr1/imutils) (download as a .zip folder, then extract and move the "imutils" subfolder to the directory) packages, as well as [plyfile.py](https://github.com/dranjan/python-plyfile/blob/master/plyfile.py).
+In order to run, they will need to be in the same directory as the [pyrealsense2](https://pypi.python.org/pypi/pyrealsense2) (instructions for installation [here](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python), or **copy pyrealsense2.pyd and pyrealsense2.cp36-win32.pyd from Program Files (x86)/Intel RealSense SDK 2.0/bin/x86 into your directory**) and [imutils](https://github.com/jrosebr1/imutils) ("Clone or download" as a .zip folder, then extract and move the "imutils" *subfolder* to the directory) packages, as well as [plyfile.py](https://github.com/dranjan/python-plyfile/blob/master/plyfile.py).

 ## Platform & Python Version